 This course is designed to help you prepare to earn your CompTIA A+ credential by passing both required certification exams (220-1101 & 220-1102).
 Essential exam topics covered include various computer hardware and software aspects, including mobile devices, networking technology, virtualization, cloud computing, security, and operational procedures.

-- This course can be taken on either a PC or Mac.
-Mac users are encouraged to have access to a Windows environment on their device.
+- This course can be taken on either a PC, Mac, or Chromebook.

 - Mac: macOS 10.6 or later.

-- Browser: The latest version of Google Chrome or Mozilla Firefox are preferred.
+- Browser: The latest version of Google Chrome or Mozilla Firefox is preferred.
 Microsoft Edge and Safari are also compatible.

-- Software must be installed and fully operational before the course begins.
+- Adobe Acrobat Reader.
+(Software must be installed and fully operational before the course begins.)